Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Model setup

 \textbf{Fitted value's MSE} The dependent/response variable of PeerNN is the ARD that students report about their friends $A_f$.
 Let $B_i$ denote the number of friends student $i$ reported.
 We can randomly draw $B_i$ friends for $i$th student based on $\Omega_i$, summarize his friends' information about question $q$ with $A_{sq}$, and predict his response about their friends for question $q$, $A_{fiq}$.
 Our prediction for $A_{fiq}$ is denoted as $\hat{A}_{fiq}(\Omega_i,A_{sq}, B_i)$.
 The MSE component of the loss function is $E[(\hat{A}_{fiq} - A_{fiq})^2]$.
 The expectation is taken over all students and questions.

 Two issues arise.
-Due to CEPS's survey design, an exact mapping from $(\Omega_i, A_{sq}, B_i)$ to $A_{fiq}$ requires nonlinear operations, rendering MSE to have no closed form.
+Due to CEPS's survey design explained in Section \ref{sec ARD}, an exact mapping from $(\Omega_i, A_{sq}, B_i)$ to $A_{fiq}$ requires nonlinear operations, rendering MSE to have no closed form.
 Moreover, sampling friends without replacement based on the probability vector $\Omega_i$ is intractable in backpropagation.
 See appendix \ref{Appendix MSE} for more details on these issues.
 To address the two problems, we make two compromises: (1) approximating nonlinear operations with multiple linear functions, and (2) drawing friends with replacement.
 We can decompose MSE into ${\rm Bias}^2$ and ${\rm Var}$.
 With the two compromises, we derive closed-form expressions for ${\rm Bias}^2$ and ${\rm Var}$, exponentially reducing the computational complexities and making the backpropagation process tractable.
 The description of the two compromises and the derivations of the closed-form expressions are shown in Appendix \ref{Appendix MSE}.
+Here we only present the closed-form expressions: